 Creating a Google account

 To use Cloud APIs in your applications, you first need to have a Google account.
-This allows you to use Google developer products such as the Cloud Console and Stackdriver Logging and Monitoring.
+This allows you to use Google developer products, including Google Cloud Console, Cloud SDK, Cloud Logging, and Cloud Monitoring.
 If you don't have a Google account, you can sign up here.

 Creating a Google project

 To use Cloud APIs, you also need to have a Google project.
 A project is equivalent to a developer account.
-It serves as a resource container for your Google Cloud Platform (GCP) resources.
-It also provides an isolation boundary for your usage of GCP services, so you can manage quota limits and billing independently at project level.
+It serves as a resource container for your Google Cloud resources.
+It also provides an isolation boundary for your usage of Google Cloud services, so you can manage quota limits and billing independently at project level.
 Usage telemetry and dashboards are grouped by project as well.
 If you don't already have a project, you can create one using the Cloud Console.

 A project can own a wide range of resources, including API keys, OAuth clients, service accounts, Compute Engine VMs, Cloud Storage buckets, and BigQuery datasets.
 When an application calls a Cloud API, the project that owns the application credentials is called the client project, and the project that owns the target resource is called the resource project.
 One API request may touch multiple resources, hence multiple resource projects are involved.

-If you want to stop using GCP for any reasons, you can use Cloud Console to delete your project.
+If you want to stop using Google Cloud for any reasons, you can use Cloud Console to delete your project.
 Your project and all resources in the project will be deleted after the retention window.
 Note that different types of data have different retention periods.

 To use a Cloud API, you must enable it for your project.
 Depending on how many projects are involved, including the client project and resource projects, you may need to enable an API for multiple projects.